Fmak95/DS-Portfolio/README.md

 This portfolio is a compilation of notebooks which I created for data analysis or for exploration of machine learning algorithms.

+# Data Exploration
+## Two Sigma Connect: Rental Listing Inquiries
+Github

+This kaggle challenge was issued by Two Sigma in which the goal was to classify a rental listing into one of three interest levels: "low/medium/high".
+General description and data is available on <a href="https://www.kaggle.com/c/two-sigma-connect-rental-listing-inquiries">kaggle</a>.
+I perform an in-depth data exploration, visualize the data and search for insights.
+Findings are summarized in the notebook under the **Data Exploration Findings** section.

 # Regression Problems
 ## Caterpillar Tube Pricing
 <a href="https://github.com/Fmak95/Caterpillar-Tube-Pricing/blob/master/Caterpillar_Tubes_Pricing.ipynb">Github</a>